 - B.A. in history

 - B.A. in social studies secondary

 - B.A. in social studies elementary

+- B.A. in social studies Special Education and Childhood, 1-6

-- B.A. in social studies inclusion elementary and special education
+- B.A. in social studies Special Education and Adolescence, 7-12

-Niagara's social studies education programs are all accredited with the National Council for Accreditation for Teacher Education (NCATE) and are in compliance with the guidelines of the National Council of Social Studies.
+Niagara's social studies education programs are all accredited with the National Council for Accreditation for Teacher Education (NCATE) and are in compliance with the guidelines of the National Council for the Social Studies.

-B.A - History Arts & Sciences Units Liberal Arts Requirement 20 See General Education Foundation Courses 10 Distribution Courses 10 Major Requirement 20 HIS 200 Introduction to Research 1 HIS 400 Senior Seminar 1 2 300 Level American History European History 2 300 Level Non-Western History 3 300 Level History electives 5 Advised electives 6 40
+B.A - History Arts & Science

+• Units

+General Education Requirement 20

+See General Edi ıcation

+Foundation Co urses 9

+Distribution C ourses 11

+Major Requiremen nt 20

+HIS 200 Introduction to Research 1

+HIS 400 Senior Seminar 1

+300 Level American History 2

+300 Level European History 2

+300 Level Non-Western History 3

+History electives 5

+Advised electives 6

+Total Program: 40

-Students are urged to utilize these to form a minor or broaden their intellectual knowledge.
+Students are urg intellectual knowl ed to utilize these to form a mino edge. or or broaden their

-B.A. - Social Studies Education

-With teacher certification, adolescence 7-12, 5-12
+B.A. - Social Studies Education With teacher certification, B-6, 1-6, 1-9, 7-12, 5-12

-Liberal Arts Requirement Units 20
+, - 0, - 0, - 2, 1 ,,, Units

+General Education Re quirement 20

-See General Education
+See General Educati •

-Foundation Courses 10

-Distribution Courses 10
+Foundation Course S 9

+Distribution Cours es 11

-Professional Requirement 9
+Professional Requirem ent 9

 Major Requirement 12

+, 1 European History 2

-European History (usually HIS 101 & 102) 2
+(usually HIS 101 & 102)

+American History 2

-American History (usually HIS 103 & 104) 2
+(usually HIS 103 & 104)

-Non-Western History (African/Asian/Latin) 2
+Non-Western History 2

+(African/Asian/Latin)

-Political Geography (GEO 290) 1
+GEO 290 Political Geography 1

+Economics 1

-Economics (usually ECO 101, 102, 110, or 111) 1
+(usually ECO 101, 102, 110, or 111)

 Political Science (usually POL 101) 1

-Research (HIS 200) 1
+HIS 200 Research 1

-History electives from any area of
+History electives from any area 2

-European or American History 2
+of European or American history

 Total Program: 40

-Education majors must take their second unit in a non- Western histo ory in the
+^{}Education majors must take their second unit in a non-Western history in the distribution component.

-distribution component.